bilal-azam/MERN-CMS-Project/README.md

 2. **Write, Edit, and Delete Posts:**

-   - Authenticated users can create, edit, and delete their own blog posts.
+   - Authenticated users can create, edit, and delete their blog posts.

 3. **TinyMCE Text Editor:**